rudderlabs/rudder-blog/content/blog/rudderstack-warehouse-actions-unlocks-the-data-in-your-warehouse.md

 Qualifying leads for drip emails is only one use case for Warehouse Actions.
 There are many more, and Pachyderm plans to increase their use of Warehouse Actions substantially.

-“_We have a bunch of uses for Warehouse Actions, and we’re only at the tip of the iceberg, really.
-A lot of what we want to do in the future will involve getting that data out of the warehouse with Warehouse Actions._” - Dan Baker, Marketing Operations Manager, [Pachyderm](https://www.pachyderm.com/).
+> “_We have a bunch of uses for Warehouse Actions, and we’re only at the tip of the iceberg, really.
+A lot of what we want to do in the future will involve getting that data out of the warehouse with Warehouse Actions._”

+>> -- ***Dan Baker**, Marketing Operations Manager, [Pachyderm](https://www.pachyderm.com/).*

 ## Try RudderStack Today